VincentWei/minigui-docs/user-manual/MiniGUIUserManualTools.md

 directory.

-You can use this tool to convert a `MiniGUI.cfg` file or the runtime configuration files of MiniGUI components (mGNCS and mGNCS4Touch).
+You can use this tool to convert a `MiniGUI.cfg` file or the runtime configuration files of MiniGUI components (mGNCS and mGNCS4Touch) to C source files.

 The `mg-inner-res-trans` tool in `inner-res-trans/` directory can convert images, fonts, icons used by MiniGUI into C source files in batch.